-Basically, EF measures what is demanded of the Earth compared to what it can produce.
-The unit used is gha – global hectares (1 ha = 2.47 acres); EF can be used to measure individual, national, regional and global footprints.
-These values can then be compared to the average bio-capacity of the Earth to know if current practices are sustainable or not.
+We can use the EF to measure individual, national, regional and global footprints.
+We can then compare these values to the average bio-capacity of the Earth to know if current practices are sustainable or not.

-The EF actually measures the productive land required to produce renewable resources and to absorb the wastes produced.
-Productive areas are evaluated in terms of:
+Additionally, the ecological footprint also measures the amount of productive land we require to produce renewable resources and to absorb the wastes we produce.
+We evaluate productive areas in terms of:

-The EF value thus shows whether an individual or business or government is living sustainably with regards to the carrying capacity of their territory or living outside it.
+The EF value thus shows whether an individual or business or government is living sustainably with regards to the carrying capacity of their territory or not.
 Thus, if they are drawing from the capital of other nations, they become ecological debtors.

 You can easily calculate your ecological footprint by using calculators like the Global Footprint Network calculator amongst others.
-Principally, values regarding certain activities are entered into the calculator and then an estimate is given.
+Principally, we enter values regarding certain activities into the calculator and then it gives an estimated value.

-However, there are certain points in the concept that many people do not agree with:
+However, there are certain points in the concept that many people do not agree with.
+It includes: